2/12/2020

 Crystal

-Thank you and our next question comes from Mike from credits please your line is open.
+Thank you.
+And our next question comes from Mike Zalemski from Credit Suisse.
+Your line is open.

 speaker

-Hey good morning.
-First question.
-On usmi.
-One of your competitors this morning spoke to decline in expected decline in premium yields in 2020 any any color there whether you expect some more dynamic given pricing on a new business might be a little tighter versus using risk based pricing.
+Hey, good morning.
+First question on USMI.
+One of your competitors this morning spoke to expected decline in premium yields in 2020.
+Any color there, whether you expect some more dynamic, given pricing on new business might be a little tighter versus using risk-based pricing?

 speaker

-I think that we the phenomenon that's going on as a result of refinancing clearly.
-Points you to a lower price a lower premium rate and that's because the risk is less than right a lot of the refinancing we saw in the last two quarters and accelerate the third and the fourth quarter.
-Is people sort of refinancing because the interest rates are just that much better and it's a you know make sense for them to to to refinance by doing so the LTV that was originally you know put in our book of business two three years ago is actually lower which is lowering the risk and everything else being equal.
-It also has a knock on effect on the DTI right on the debt to service to the income servicing it improves them as well so that risk that you same same people same house same environment.
-But in this there was also some house price appreciation so you get all these things going on this is a not as risky a proposition now that it was two three years ago.
-So would lend itself to say that the pricing should be you know indicate the lower pricing because of all these various moving parts but it doesn't mean the return has changed and that's really the key that we want to share with with you guys is.
-Top line in MI is really really hard to pin down or singles as cancellations and it's very hard to see how it all evolves but in the end what we care about and what we've seen.
-Is that the return characteristics of the things that were refinanced which one could say is underlying just somewhat decrease in price and premium rate is actually just just a top line you know phenomenon it's not a return phenomenon the returns are still very healthy and that's what we're actually focusing on.
+I think that the phenomenon that's going on as a result of refinancing clearly – points you to a lower price, a lower premium rate, and that's because the risk is lessened, right?
+A lot of the refinancing we saw in the last two quarters and accelerated in the fourth quarter is people sort of refinancing because the interest rates are just that much better and it makes sense for them to refinance.
+By doing so, the LTV that was originally put in our book of business two or three years ago is actually lower, which is lowering the risk.
+And everything else being equal, it also has a knock-on effect on DTI, right, on the debt to service, to income servicing.
+It improves them as well.
+So that risk that you, same people, same house, same environment, and there was also some house price depreciation.
+So you get all these things going on.
+This is not as risky a proposition now as it was two or three years ago.
+So it would lend itself to say that the pricing is should indicate a lower pricing because of all these various moving parts.
+But it doesn't mean the return has changed.
+And that's really the key that we want to share with you guys is top line in MI is really, really hard to pin down.
+There's singles, there's cancellations, and it's very hard to see how it all evolves.
+But in the end, what we care about and what we've seen is that the return characteristics are the things that will be financed, which one could say is underlying this somewhat decrease in price and premium rate, is actually just a top-line phenomenon.
+It's not a return phenomenon.
+The returns are still very healthy, and that's what we're actually focusing on.

 speaker

-Okay that's helpful.
-Next just kind of broad question about the reinsurance segment if I kind of look at the combined ratio the last couple years it's been in the mid 90s.
-I think that translates into a single digit ROE but you can please correct me if that's not right and I guess the task levels don't appear to have been.
-You know materially higher than expected either so just not thinking about the future you know is is is it largely reflective of just simply the competitive operating environment and and I guess you know hopefully there's continued momentum which doesn't 20 to to improve the the ROE profile of the segment.
+Okay, that's helpful.
+Next, just kind of a broad question about the reinsurance segment.
+If I kind of look at the combined ratio of the last couple of years, it's been the mid-'90s.
+I think that translates into a single-digit ROE, but you can please correct me if that's not right.
+And I guess catastrophe levels don't appear to have been, you know, materially higher than expected either.
+So just kind of thinking about the future, you know, is it largely reflective of just simply the competitive operating environment?
+And I guess, you know, hopefully there's continued momentum, which does in 2022, to improve the ROE profile of the segment?

 speaker